ogs22/cookbook/glossary/assumption.md

 instance, two lines meet at a single point, assuming that they are not parallel.

-To make a 'proof by contradiction', we start by assuming something that we think is not true, and see if we can show that the consequences of this are obviously wrong.
+To make a ’proof by contradiction’, we start by assuming something that we think is not true, and see if we can show that the consequences of this are obviously wrong.